AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 - Removed `.env` that previously stored Google Drive secrets (local-only).
 - Added a CML GitHub Actions workflow that runs only on `main`.
 - Added metrics/plots publishing to the CML report.
+- Pinned DVC/CML versions in the workflow to avoid pip resolution depth errors.
+- Added `matplotlib` to `requirements.txt` for evaluation plots.

 ### Files added or modified